Everyone must stay at home to help stop the spread of coronavirus.

 Debbie Hart is our Advanced Nurse Practitioner, Debbie is a trained nurse with years of experience both in practice and as an Advanced Community Nurse Practitioner.

-Nurse Jane - Lead Nurse
+Lizzie Ripley - Lead Nurse

 Specialising in Asthma, COPD & Smoking cessation clinic.
 Lola qualified in 1982 from Harefield and Mount Vernon Hospitals School of Nursing and started working in General Practice in December 2002.